LSSTDESC/Style_Guide/README.md

 Authors: DESC Publications Board

-This document is modified from the Planck Style Guide, kindly provided by Charles Laurence on behalf of the Planck Collaboration.
+This document is modified from the Planck Style Guide, kindly provided by Charles Lawrence on behalf of the Planck Collaboration.